Is the Oklahoma Stars Program Right for Me?

 In 1998, the state implemented the Oklahoma Stars Program for rating quality in child care.
 One-star was for providers who meet minimum license requirements, one-star plus was working toward a higher quality level, two-star was better quality, and three-star was the best.
 As a new childcare provider, I thought this was a GREAT idea and was on board immediately to get the highest rating.
 Did this quality rating really mean quality?

-Reaching for the stars, Oklahoma, is it for me?
+Reaching for the stars, Oklahoma

 In order to reach the two-star level, you have to have a Child Development Associate (CDA) credential or a Certificate of Mastery in early childhood education, as well as numerous other qualifications.
 To reach the three-star level you have to have all of the two-star requirements plus be nationally accredited.

 All of the requirements are great.
 They include goal setting, parent conferences and meetings, parent involvement activities, additional hours of yearly training required, and things of that nature.
 I feel like all of those things make me a better provider.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.

 I learned so much through the process of getting my CDA and I know it made me a much better provider and mother.
 I would recommend every provider do it.
 It was hard to work 55-60 hour weeks and still go to class for 10 hours a week and then have projects and homework after that.
 At times I thought it would kill me.

 My husband continually complained about the extra work, so I quit several times.
 It took me two years to finish the year-long program because I didn’t stick with it.
 We got through it and I felt like it was such an accomplishment.

 Next, I set out to get nationally accredited.
 Oklahoma had a mentoring program and someone came out once a month and watched me with the kids, taking notes.
 I was given advice, books to read, and support on whatever areas I would need to improve.